PJM Glossary

 Internal Bilateral Transaction (IBT)

 A transaction for the physical transfer of energy between two parties in which the path of the energy remains inside the PJM RTO borders.
-Internal Bilateral Transactions (IBTs) for energy are reported to PJM by participants using the PJM InSchedule tool.
+IBTs for energy are reported to PJM by participants using the PJM InSchedule tool.

 J